-These disks were generated on the following system: Red Hat Enterprise Linux Server release 5.2 (Tikanga) Kernel 2.6.18-92.el5 on an x86_64m codonteject - mondorestore will not eject the CD; this is useful if, for instance, your PC's case has a concealed CD-ROM drive concoresize - your mountlist will not be adjusted to use your unallocated hard disk space cotextonly - do not call any Newt library routines; this is unattractive but valuable if you find your Newt library has bugs in it e.g. Type 'nuke donteject textonly' if you have an unstable Newt library and a PC whose CD-ROM drive tray would be damaged if it unexpectedly ejected.
+These disks were generated on the following system: Red Hat Enterprise Linux Server release 5.2 (Tikanga) Kernel 2.6.18-92.el5 on an x86_64m codonteject - mondorestore will not eject the CD; this is useful if, for instance, your PC's case has a concealed CD-ROM drive compared by a compared to use your unallocated of hard disk space cotextonly - do not call any Next library routines; this is unattractive but valuable if you find your Next library has bugs in it e.g. Type 'nuke donteject textonly' if you have an unstable Next library and a PC whose CD-ROM drive tray would be damaged if it unexpectedly ejected.

 To format and restore all files automatically, type 'nuke' (enter).
-To restore some/all files interactively, type 'interactive' (enter).
 To compare the archives with your filesystem, type 'compare' (enter).
 To boot to a command-line prompt (expert mode), type 'expert' (enter).
-You may add one or more of the following parameters as well:
+You may add one or more of the following parameters as well:-